Nawaz Sharif: Personal life

 Nawaz married Kulsoom Nawaz in April 1971.
 They have two sons and two daughters.
 His eldest daughter, Maryam Nawaz, has served as the chief minister of Punjab since 2024.
 Maryam is married to politician Muhammad Safdar Awan.
 His other daughter, Asma Nawaz, is married to Ali Dar, son of Ishaq Dar, Pakistan's former finance minister and current Minister for Foreign Affairs.
 His elder son, Hussain Nawaz, is a businessman based in Saudi Arabia and currently resides in Jeddah.
 His younger son, Hassan Nawaz, is also a businessman and lives in London.

 Nawaz underwent open heart surgery in May 2016 in London.
 It was his second open-heart operation.

 Wealth

-The growth of Pakistan's industry, which occurred under President Ayub Khan during the 1960s, was destroyed by the nationalisation program instituted by Prime Minister Zulfiqar Ali Bhutto, to halt capital flight from the country to Eastern Europe.
-This program included nationalisation of Ittefaq Group and many other large enterprises.
+Following the 1998 nuclear tests and public frustration over economic sanctions, a Washington Post report stated that Nawaz paid $58.26 in income tax in 1994–95, the last year for which such information was available.
+It further stated that the Ittefaq Group increased in value from $5.4 million at the time Sharif first attained major political office, to about $217 million, an increase of 4,000% by 1998.
+The report also said that Sharif, along with two of his associates, had defaulted on $107 million in bank loans prior to returning to power.
+An official of United Bank Limited, Anis Khan, was quoted as saying that public trust in Sharif would depend on repayment of amounts owed to banks and tax authorities.

+The same report highlighted significant government expenditures during his tenure, including a $24 million newly constructed office complex.
+It stated that the doors in the complex cost approximately $5,500, one table cost approximately $58,700, and bookshelves cost approximately $52,000.
+Maintenance and staffing costs for the prime minister's official residence were reported at approximately $163,000 per day, with the residence including facilities such as polo and cricket grounds, a gymnasium, and an Olympic-sized swimming pool.

+According to documents submitted by Nawaz to the National Assembly of Pakistan in May 2016, he paid Rs2,000 in taxes in 1994, no income tax in 1995, and Rs50,000 in 1997.
+In 1999, he paid just $10 in income tax.

 In 2011, Nawaz's assets were worth Rs 166 million, which increased to Rs 1.82 billion by 2013.
 In 2012 his net income was Rs.
 12.4 million ($1.24 million).
 He was one of five billionaires elected to Pakistan's National Assembly in 2013.
-In 2015, his declared assets slightly decreased to billion ($17.5 Million).
+In 2015, his declared assets slightly decreased to billion ($17.5 million).
 As of 2017 his net worth is over billion.